Viscosity-freddieew/yolo-model/README.md

 sudo apt-get install python3-numpy

 ```
 - Run the code with command mentioned below.
-(You can change my_model6 to any other yolo model, it should still work the same.)
+(You can change my_model6 or my_model7 to any other yolo model, it should still work the same.)
 ```
 python3 yolo_detect3.py --model my_model6.pt --resolution 640x480
+or
+python3 yolo_detect3.py --model my_model7.pt --resolution 640x480
 ```
 # To train your own YOLO Model
 - Download Label Studio on your computer/pc